balena-io/balena-cli/doc/cli.markdown

 If you don't specify a device hostname or IP, this command will automatically scan the local network for balenaOS devices and prompt you to select one from an interactive picker.
-This usually requires root privileges.
+This may require administrator/root privileges.

 Examples: